VCCE/VCC/acia/ReadMe.txt

 Issues
 ------

-1) Baud rate (for recv) delay table contains wild guesses.
+1) Baud rates are not very accurate.
 2) Using file write mode to send text to a windows file causes an extra blank line to be appended to the file.
 3) The sc6551 driver used by /t2 does not seem to use xmode baud, xon, or xoff values.
-4) No hardware flow control other than RxF and Txe signals
+4) No hardware flow control other than RxF and TxE signals
 5) /t2 connect failure sometimes requires reset to recover
+6) COMx with pack rom looses characters if typed too fast.
-6) Pak rom protocols for dealing with dial ups and file transfers are not supported in the DLL.
+7) Pak rom protocols for dealing with dial ups and file transfers are not supported in the DLL.
 It should be possible to write a server program on the PC to listen for a connection and support these functions.

 Todo
 ----

-1) Improve simulation accuracy of baud rates
+1) Fix rom pak dropping characters
-2) Research pak rom protocols and adjust as required/possible
+3) Research pak rom protocols and adjust as required/possible
-3) Use text 'COM20' to spec serial port instead of number '20'
+2) Use text 'COM20' to spec serial port instead of number '20'
-4) Proper detection of serial port "modem" events when reading:
+3) Proper detection of serial port "modem" events when reading:
    Break, ring, CTS, DSR, RX and DX changes, etc.
-5) Implement DCD DSR flow control.
+4) Implement DCD DSR flow control.
-6) Dtermine how to tell /t2 driver (and pak) when EOF has occured on binary file reads.
+5) Dtermine how to tell /t2 driver (and pak) when EOF has occured on binary file reads.
-7) Much testing
+6) Much testing

 Would be nice
 -------------
 1) Support for second sc6551 device

 These notes are based on using /t2 on (Nitr)Os9 and the ROM from the Radio Shack RS232 program pack.

                 General notes

-Acia.dll is a Vcc add on that attempts to emulate the SC6551 ACIA.

 The Color Computer RS232 program pack contains a SC6551 Asynchronous Communication Adapter (ACIA) which is a specialized UART for dealing with 6500/6800 series CPUs.

+Acia.dll is a Vcc add-on that attempts to emulate the SC6551 ACIA in the prograam pack.
+It allows connection to windows serial ports and a tcpip server.
+It also allows reading/writing windows files and interaction with the Vcc console.

 Acia.dll does not deal with many of the details of communicating with RS232 devices.
-Instead it establishes a byte stream connection with a the console, TCP socket, or file and leaves the details of how to communicate to the PC operating system.
+Instead it establishes a byte stream connection with a the console, TCP socket, or file and leaves many of the details of how to communicate to the PC operating system.
 This allows flexibility but also means it does not behave exactly like a real RS232 interface.

-                RS232.ROM
+                    rs232.rom

-If the file "rs232.rom" is in the Vcc execution directory it will be automatically loaded when acia.dll is selected.
-To use it do "EXEC &HE010" from RSDOS command prompt.
-The rom is a copy of the 4K rom from the Radio Shack Deluxe RS232 program Pak.
+If the file "rs232.rom" is in the Vcc execution directory it will be automatically loaded when acia.dll is selected but not started.
+To start it do "EXEC &HE010" from RSDOS command prompt.
+The rom is a copy of the 4K rom from the Radio Shack Deluxe RS232 program Pack.
 If a different ROM is used it must be 4096 bytes long.
+Note that if acia.dll is in a MPI slot but not selected it can still be used but the pack rom will not be accessible.

                     Settings

 Connection details are set using the Acia Interface config dialog which can be reached from the Vcc Cartridge menu when the DLL is loaded.
-The dialog has radio buttons for console, file read, file write, tcpip, and comx modes of operation.
+The dialog has radio buttons for Console, File read, File write, TCPIP, and COMx modes of operation.
 When activated Console mode brings up the Vcc console window.
 File write mode causes all data output to go to a file.
 File read mode does the reverse, data is input from a file.
-Tcpip mode establishes a network connection with a network server and Comx mode (no done yet) is intended to establishes a connection with a windows COM port, which may be connected to a RS232 device such as a modem or Arduino using a USB to UART converter.
-Details of the various mode follows.
+TCPIP mode establishes a connection with a network server and Comx mode establishes a connection with a windows serial port.

 				    Console mode